dolph/recipes/sides/macaroni-and-cheese.md

 Brint 2 quarts water to a boil in a pot.
 Cook until tender, drain, and set aside:

-- 1.5 teaspoons table salt
+- 1.5 teaspoons kosher salt
 - 225 grams elbow macaroni

 In the empty pot, melt over medium high heat: